 - Look for a leverage gift.
 This may be a gift where you make a “matching grant,” i.e., someone matches your gift.
 Or it may be a gift that funds technology, grantwriting, or even the creation of a business to fund the ministry.

-- Whatever you do, make it fun!
-Giving should not be a chore.
+- Whatever you do, make family giving fun!
+It should not be a chore.
 Change it up.
 Maybe, you can take a theme for the year, theme for the month.
 Support summer missions by meeting with every student going on a trip.

 - It’s not just about the money.
 Volunteer together.
 Go serve somewhere.
 Clean up a school, a neighborhood.
 Give time.
 Give talent — do you have a special skill to offer.